-PHILADELPHIA, 1794-Western Pennsylvanians have turned their resentment over recent taxes on whiskey into a violent opposition.
+PHILADELPHIA, 1794-Western Pennsylvanians have started a violent opposition to government taxes.
 They are launching the first major civil disturbance of President Washington's term in office.
-Last week, U.S. Marshal David Lenox met with resistance in Westmoreland County while trying to collect taxes on locally distilled liquor.
+Last week, U.S. Marshal David Lenox was trying to collect taxes on locally distilled liquor in Westmoreland County.
 Military action will be taken, much to the regret of the President: "I have accordingly determined to do so, feeling the deepest regret for the occasion, but withal, the most solemn conviction, that the essential interests of the Union demand it."
-The army is being organized from other northern states, and it will advance into Pennsylvania shortly.
+The army is being organized from other northern states and they will advance into Pennsylvania shortly.